mrquaternion/CSDP/README.md

 ## Known limitations
 Saving a separate file for each region (polygon) is not always optimal, especially when dealing with more than a thousand regions.
 Depending on the size of each region, the storage requirements can become very large.
 For this reason, it is recommended to run the pipeline on **(1) an external hard drive** or **(2) a computing cluster with sufficient storage**.

+Right now, the processing type "Site Location" cannot process multiple files at the same time.
+However, this could be changed in the future.

 ## Contributing
 Contributions is welcome.
 I recognize that the code may not yet be perfectly structured and that documentation is still sparse.
 Any help in improving clarity, structure, and maintainability is especially appreciated.